xsf/xeps/README.md

     defined in the XEP file itself.)

     1. Add the [Needs Council]/[Needs Board] label.
-    2. Put the PR in the [Council Tracking] project.
+    2. Put the PR in the [Council Trello] project.
-    3. (Optionally, continue here with submitting the PR to Council via Trello and move it right to the "On the agenda" column.)
-    4. Stop.
+    3. Stop.

 2. Is the XEP in Experimental state and the PR opener is not an author of the XEP?